 Since 2012, the state budget for higher education has included provisions that withhold a portion of state appropriations for university operations if the institutions exceed a predetermined and artificially set increase in tuition rates or does not meet other performance funding requirements.
 The arrangement, known as “tuition restraint” or “tuition caps” can actually work against state and institutional objectives to keep college affordable and improve student success.
 The utilization of state-imposed price controls on tuition in an era of dwindling or static state appropriations hamstrings the ability of universities to drive resources into academic and student support areas that would in turn improve their performance on state metrics.

 Other flaws associated with state-imposed caps on tuition increases include the fact that the impact on universities varies greatly based on the institutions’ base dollar tuition prices, and that they punish institutions that have historically kept tuition rates lower.
 State funding represents less than 25 percent of general fund revenue for the majority of the state’s public universities, with tuition revenues accounting for almost all the remaining three-fourths.
 As such, legislatively-mandated tuition caps, if continued to be included in state budget allocations to the institutions, will further inhibit the universities’ efforts to strengthen college affordability for those with financial need and to strategically invest in programs designed to increase student success outcomes.
 Further, the inclusion of tuition caps in the appropriations process disregards the fact that the Michigan Constitution grants full authority of public university tuition policy to these institutions’ governing boards.

-- Eliminate the use of legislatively-imposed tuition price controls, which impinge Michigan’s public universities’ ability to maintain affordable net costs of attendance, to strategically invest in programs designed to boost student outcomes, and to make other strategic investments as evaluated by the institutions.
-Caps on tuition prices, particularly when the state does not appropriate reasonable levels of university operating support, inhibit these institutions’ ability to meet state educational attainment and economic goals.
+- Eliminate the use of legislatively-imposed tuition price controls, which harm Michigan’s public universities’ ability to maintain affordable net costs of attendance, strategically invest in programs designed to boost student outcomes, and make other strategic investments.

-- Reinforce recognition that full authority in setting tuition policy at Michigan’s public universities is best determined locally and lies with the governing boards of these institutions.
+- Reinforce recognition that full authority in setting tuition policy at Michigan’s public universities is best determined locally and is the constitutional responsibility of the governing boards of these institutions.